ststefa/terrasplunk/README.md

 Unlike the terraform credentials, the OTC credentials *are* personalized.
 Make sure this file is also chmod 600 for security reasons.

 For the terraform remote state to work, the required objects on AWS S3 and DynamoDB have to be created (if they do not exist already).
-The code assumes a bucket named **sbb-splunkterraform-prod** and a DynamoDB table called **splunkterraform**.
+The code assumes a bucket named **foo-splunkterraform-prod** and a DynamoDB table called **splunkterraform**.
 For details on setting these up visit <https://www.terraform.io/docs/backends/types/s3.html>

 If you've prepared your cloud setup, resume...